 Macro filming tips

-The points below reflect some of the key learning I gained from spending some days filming close-up and macro videos.
+The points below reflect some of the key learning I gained from spending some days filming close-ups and macro videos.

 Macro lenses vs extension tubes